 Getting the senior traders on board—or at least ensuring they would not be a source of resistance--was the trigger that allowed Kitchen to start assembling a team to implement her project.
 One of her first recruits was Jay Webb, an information technology specialist who was recommended to Louise by one of her contacts in the corporate IT department.
 What attracted Kitchen most was that in addition to being an IT specialist, Webb also had good commercial sense and an in-depth understanding of Enron’s business.

 Back in London, Kitchen began signing some of her own traders and back room support staff on to her project team.
-One of the first was Marcello Romano, her No. 2 London desk gas trader, who, along with [Was it David Port, a commercial support risk manager, ?
-POSTION?
-ON CORE TEAM?and Kitchen herself, became one of the key architects of the new online system’s basic parameters.
-In order to give Webb basic specifications for the new trading platform that reflected Enron traders’ preferences, this three-person team spent three days locked off in a room.
+One of the first was Marcello Romano, her No. 2 London desk gas trader, who, along with David Port, a commercial support risk manager, and Kitchen herself, became one of the key architects of the new online system’s basic parameters.
+In order to give Webb basic specifications for the new trading platform that reflected Enron traders’ preferences, this three-person team spent three days locked off in a room with Webb.
 Together, they developed details of the desired attributes and characteristics of the new system—ones that mirrored the existing off-line trading world.
-Kitchen then brought Webb and one of his team of IT experts to London to brief them on the specifications. ,They agreed it could be built and that they were ready to tackle the challenge.
+Kitchen had brought Webb and one of his team of IT experts to London to listen to the brainstorming meeting.
+After some research and innovative thought process surrounding the use of a graphics package, they agreed it could be built and that they were ready to tackle the challenge.

 Almost immediately, Kitchen began to recruit others to the project.
 She decided she would need a small core team to coordinate the overall activity and to provide a commercial perspective to the project.
-In addition to Romano, she invited three other key members of her London gas-trading desk to join—David Forster, Paul Goddard, and Rahil Jafry.
-Then, since she and Romano would be preoccupied for several months (although officially they still held their jobs as traders), she askedGuy Jonathan, her other most senior trader, to cover for them both.
+In addition to Romano, she invited four other key members of her London gas-trading desk to join—David Forster, Elena Kapralova, Paul Goddard, and Rahil Jafry.
+Then, since she and Romano would be preoccupied for several months (although officially they still held their jobs as traders), she asked Jonathan Whitehead, her other most senior trader, to cover for them both.
 “In Enron, everybody stretches, but this was really a lot for him to take on, and for a few months he was really exhausted,” she explained.
 “But I don’t employ people who don’t want my job.”

 John Sherriff added that after he and Greg Whalley gave Louise their assurance of support, the best they could do was to help her get the resources she needed and kept out of the way: